 Q: What would you say to a student who is struggling, but feels uncomfortable asking for help?

 Fred: I would say, give us a chance.
 I am 100% ready to adjust to your needs and meet you where you are at.
 The support office is a safe space.
-It’s a friendly atmosphere with no judgement or criticism.
+It’s a friendly atmosphere with no judgment or criticism.

 It’s also important to know that everything we discuss is confidential.
 Remember, it shows strength and courage to reach out for help, and the benefits are huge.
 You don’t need to face your problems alone.